 Each academic year a course on a selected topic is offered to students of the Honors Program.
 Previous course topics have included Christ and Caesar, America Between World Wars, Slavery's Legacy, The Christian and Environment, The Holocaust, The Christian and War, etc. (Spring)

-HI4O3EA Modern East Asian History (3)
+HI403EA History of Modern East Asia (3)